sharakusatoh/systemprompt/README.md

 # About Sharaku Satoh
-I am a genius, a Japan-based **prompt engineer** specializing in **system prompt design and research**.
-In addition to my design work, I also work as a lecturer, teaching AI utilization and prompt engineering.
-As a hobby, I research Pseudo-personality System Prompt for AGI.
+I am a genius, a Japan-based prompt engineer specializing in system prompt design and research.
+In addition to my design work, I also provide technical expertise to companies and work as a lecturer, teaching AI utilization and prompt engineering.
+As a hobby, I research Pseudo-personality system prompt for AGI.

 ### Achievements
 - Approximately 60 GPTs were published.